 Volunteers can also help in other areas that need assistance, often in supporting local enterprise efforts designed to earn income for the community.
 The exact nature of this volunteer work depends on the requirements at the time.
-The project will close in school holidays from mid-May to mid-March and in October.
+The project will close in school holidays from mid-March to mid-May and in October.
 Volunteers during these times can help to run classes and English camps in Hua Hin.

 Why do Hill Tribe Support volunteering in Hua Hin with IVHQ?

 When you volunteer with hill tribes in Thailand you’ll be adding value to the local community, while also developing personally and professionally by:

 - Supporting hill tribes to continue their traditional way of life